 Mr. Cooper served over twelve years on active duty in the Marine Corps as an Infantry Officer, and four years in the USMC Reserve.
 His assignments included the 2d Air and Naval Gunfire Liaison Company, Joint Task Force-Six, and 1st Battalion, 8th Marines.
 David served in Iraq in 2003 on a combat tour where he was attached to the Army’s 3rd Infantry Division as a close air support coordinator.

 Scott W. Bray became the National Intelligence Manager for East Asia in November 2012.
 He oversees all aspects of the intelligence community’s collection and analytic efforts regarding East Asia.
 Bray is the personal representative of the Director of National Intelligence (DNI) on East Asian matters and serves as the DNI’s focal point for the integration of all activities in the region.
 Prior to this, Bray was the deputy national intelligence manager and principal deputy national intelligence officer for military issues.
 Bray also served as the United States Navy’s senior intelligence officer for China, where he advised senior defense department and naval officials.
 His responsibilities included overseeing China-related efforts at the Office of Naval Intelligence (ONI) as well as major intelligence community initiatives pertaining to China’s navy.
 For his service, Bray was awarded the Navy Superior Civilian Service Award, the highest award the Chief of Naval Operations can bestow upon a civilian.
 While serving as submarine operations and readiness analyst in the Submarine Warfare Operations Research Division (SWORD), he was awarded the Joint Civilian Service Commendation.
-Bray earned a B.S. of International Affairs from Georgia Tech in 1996, and a Master of International Affairs at Columbia University in 1998.
+Bray earned a B.S. of International Affairs from Georgia Tech in 1996, and a Master's of International Affairs at Columbia University in 1998.